DavidsonGroup/guidelines/CONTRIBUTING.md

 ### Contributing to Code
 #### Testing
 Please ensure that your contributions build and pass all testing prior to submitting a pull request.

-If your change involves the implementation of new features, please provide tests (in unit test for or otherwise) which make an attempt to cover all edge cases.
+Packages maintainers are responsible for contructing a set of test cases which must be run on each pull request.
+The tests may be small, but must cover all common usages of the tool.
+Ideally these will be added to a Github Action for continuous integration.

 #### Style
 We expect that:
-* All code and changes are well documented
+* Significant commenting/documentation of code is expected including:
+   * A header to each file which describes it purpose, the authors/maintains and date of creation/modification.
-* Functions should have a comment to explain what they do, no matter if it's an internal or user-facing function.
+   * Each function should have a comment to explain what it does and how.
-* Complex/convoluted lines of code should have their function documented
+   * Comments are expected within functions and inparicular for complex/convoluted lines of code.
+* Adhere to common coding styles and practises for the language, including:
    * Do not use 'magic numbers', use a `#define` or otherwise explicitly given variable.
-Even better allow it to be changed with a command-line flag, configuration file, environment variable, or `.env` file.
+   * Modular design
+   * Error checking. ie. checking that user input is in the expected format and print approporate error message if not.
+* Use of other's code or algorithm (e.g. from stackoverflow, chatGPT or elsewhere):
-* If using code from the internet, ensure that you have permission by checking the license.
-Attribute code whenever possible, in a comment preferably, to acknowledge its ownership.
+   * Ensure that you have permission by checking the license.
+   * Attribute code whenever possible, in a comment preferably, to acknowledge its ownership.
-* If you find yourself using the same code twice or more, consider putting it into a well-documented function.
-* You try to follow existing code style whenever possible
+* Help/Usage information:
+   * All software should make available help/useage information which print to the user.
+   * Should also print the software name and version number
+   * Should describe how to cite the software

 #### Dependencies
 We want our projects to be accessible and easy to compile, so have a preference for a minimal dependency count.
 If dependencies must be used, please ensure that they compile and are linked to stable versions.
 If possible, try to create